Mercy University

-Mercy University (Mercy NY), previously known as Mercy College, is a private research university with a main campus in Dobbs Ferry, New York, and additional locations in Manhattan and the Bronx.
-It is a federally designated minority-serving institution and the largest private Hispanic-Serving Institution in the state of New York.
+Mercy University (Mercy NY), previously known as Mercy College, is a private research university in Dobbs Ferry, New York, United States, with additional locations in Manhattan and the Bronx.
+It is a federally-designated minority-serving institution and the largest private Hispanic-Serving Institution in the state of New York.
 The university was historically affiliated with the Catholic Church, but has been independent and non-sectarian since the early 1970s, though it retains its historical affiliation with the Sisters of Mercy.

 The university has six schools and offers more than 100 undergraduate and graduate degree and certificate programs, on campus and online.
 Mercy University's 2025 Carnegie Classification has been designated as a Professions-focused Undergraduate/Graduate-Doctorate Medium.
-Enrollment at Mercy University includes more than 8,500 undergraduate and graduate students representing 40 states and 51 countries throughout Asia, Europe and Latin America.
+Enrollment at Mercy University includes approximately 9,000 undergraduate and graduate students representing 42 states and 59 countries throughout Asia, Europe and Latin America.

 History

 The college was founded in 1950 by the Sisters of Mercy.
 Mercy became a four-year institution offering programs leading to the baccalaureate degree in 1961.
 Mercy first received accreditation from the Middle States Commission on Higher Education by the end of that decade.
 Over the next half-decade, Mercy became independent, non-sectarian, and co-educational; it also doubled the size of the existing physical plant.

 In 2011, Mercy College absorbed the buildings and facilities of Our Lady of Victory Academy.
 The purchase and redevelopment of Victory Hall in 2013 allowed Mercy to increase classroom space, particularly for experiential learning in Business, Health Sciences, Music Production and Recording Arts, and Design and Animation.
 In 2016, Mercy College opened a new $32 million, 100,000-square-foot residence hall, a 5,000-square-foot fitness center and a Starbucks Cafe and convenience store on its Dobbs Ferry campus.
 Mercy College expanded and renovated its Manhattan campus in 2019.
 Also in 2019, Mercy College absorbed the College of New Rochelle.
 In 2023, Mercy College launched its sixth school, the School of Nursing, and became Mercy University to reflect the breadth of its programs across a wide variety of disciplines at the undergraduate and graduate levels and its evolution to a research university.
 In 2024, Mercy University completed $4.25 million worth of campus improvements in Dobbs Ferry, New York, including the construction of a 4,100 square-foot permanent open-aired pavilion in The Grove area of the Dobbs Ferry main campus.
 Also in 2024, Mercy University started enhancing its athletic fields on the Dobbs Ferry campus.

+A new 26,140-square-foot field house is slated for completion in mid-2027 on the Dobbs Ferry campus.